U.K. man implicated in Twitter hacking charged in NY with cryptocurrency theft - NewsBreak

 U.K. man implicated in Twitter hacking charged in NY with cryptocurrency theft

-NEW YORK (Reuters) - A U.K. man previously charged in the United States with involvement in the hacking of politicians’ and celebrities’ Twitter accounts was charged on Wednesday over a separate scheme resulting in the theft of $784,000 of cryptocurrency.
+NEW YORK, Nov 3 (Reuters) - A U.K. man previously charged in the United States with involvement in the hacking of politicians' and celebrities' Twitter accounts was charged on Wednesday over a separate scheme resulting in the theft of $784,000 of cryptocurrency.

 U.S. prosecutors in Manhattan said Joseph James O'Connor, 22, and his accomplices stole bitcoin, Ethereum and Litecoin after gaining control of victims' cellphone numbers by linking them to subscriber identity module cards, or SIM cards.